FoodWeb-ROA/ROACook/README.md

     *   Configuration is in `src/store.ts`.
     *   This is purged on logout (`logoutSaga.ts`).

-### Realtime Updates via Supabase & Sagas
+### Realtime Updates via Supabase & React Query (Revised Sept 2024)

-The application listens for database changes in realtime and updates the UI accordingly:
+The application listens for database changes in realtime using Supabase and directly updates the React Query cache:

+*   **Subscription Management:** The `src/realtime/useSupabaseRealtime.ts` hook manages the connection to a single Supabase Realtime channel (`kitchen-{activeKitchenId}`).
+    *   It subscribes/unsubscribes automatically based on the user's authentication state and active kitchen ID (selected via Redux).
-*   **Subscriptions:** Redux Sagas (`src/sagas/{domain}/{domain}RealtimeSaga.ts`) manage subscriptions to Supabase Realtime channels for relevant tables (`dishes`, `ingredients`, `preparations`, `dish_components`, `preparation_ingredients`, `kitchens`, `kitchen_users`).
-A reusable helper exists in `src/realtime/supabaseChannelHelpers.ts`.
+    *   It listens for `INSERT`, `UPDATE`, `DELETE` events on relevant tables (`kitchen`, `kitchen_users`, `dishes`, `ingredients`, `preparations`, `preparation_ingredients`, `menu_section`, `dish_components`).
-*   **Event Handling:** These sagas listen for `INSERT`, `UPDATE`, and `DELETE` events pushed from the Supabase backend.
+    *   Includes basic exponential backoff retry logic for connection errors.
+    *   The hook is activated globally via the `<SupabaseRealtimeProvider>` in `App.tsx`.
+*   **Cache Updates:** Upon receiving an event, the `useSupabaseRealtime` hook calls the `applyRealtimeEvent` function in `src/realtime/cacheInvalidation.ts`.
+    *   `applyRealtimeEvent` determines the appropriate cache keys to update based on the incoming event's table and data.
-*   **Cache Invalidation:** Upon receiving an event, the saga uses the shared `queryClient` instance (imported from `src/components/ReactQueryClientProvider.tsx`) to call `queryClient.invalidateQueries({ queryKey: [...] })`.
-This marks the relevant cached data (e.g., list views, detail views) as stale.
+    *   It uses `queryClient.invalidateQueries({ queryKey: [...] })` to mark relevant data as stale.
-*   **Automatic Refetching:** Components using TanStack Query hooks (`useQuery`) subscribed to the invalidated query keys will automatically and efficiently refetch the updated data in the background.
+*   **Automatic Refetching:** Components using TanStack Query hooks (`useQuery`) subscribed to the invalidated query keys will automatically and efficiently refetch the updated data in the background or display the updated data immediately if surgical cache updates (using `setQueryData`) are implemented in the future.
-*   **Lifecycle:** Realtime subscriptions are started/stopped based on the user's authentication state and active kitchen selection, managed primarily within `src/sagas/auth/authStateChangeSaga.ts` and the individual watcher sagas.

-This setup ensures the UI stays relatively up-to-date with backend changes without requiring manual polling.
+This setup replaces the previous Redux Saga-based realtime handling, simplifying the data flow and leveraging React Query's caching mechanisms more directly.

 ### Data Saving & Duplicate Handling (Revised July 2024)